MultiverseLearningProducts/swe/src/mod1/wk2/day1.md

 -   Understand the limitations of Basic Auth
 -   Know why and how to use Sessions on a server
 -   Understand the structure and purpose of JWT
--   Create a UML diagram to communicate the sequence of the OAuth flow
--   Understand OAuth and how it is used to secure website and APIs
--   Implement OAuth using Auth0
--   Understand the OpenID Connect protocol

 ## Before we start